Published by Lookforzebras

 narratives can be a real-time mirror of what happens on the front lines on a daily basis.

 Literary writing stands apart from scientific writing in that it has a creative or artistic intent.
-Nonetheless, writing and publishing about our experiences as clinicians has a lot of potential benefits.
+However, writing and publishing our experiences as clinicians offers numerous benefits.

 For the writer, creative writing can be healing and introspective.
 For the readers of a published piece – whether they are fellow doctors or providers, medical studies, or patients – creative writing can: